The Fiscal Cliff Resource Page

 Fiscal Cliff Refresher

-The fiscal cliff describes the major budget changes that were originally set to occur all at once at the end of 2012 and beginning of 2013.
-These changes include the expiration of the 2001/2003/2010 tax cuts, the triggering of across-the-board spending cuts through the "sequester," the expiration of the payroll tax holiday, the end of the "patch" protecting many middle-class families from the Alternative Minimum Tax, and the end of the "doc fix" preventing steep reductions in Medicare payments to physicians.
+The original fiscal cliff referred to the major budget changes that were initially set to occur all at once at the end of 2012 and beginning of 2013.
+These changes included the expiration of the 2001/2003/2010 tax cuts, the triggering of across-the-board spending cuts through the "sequester," the expiration of the payroll tax holiday, the end of the "patch" protecting many middle-class families from the Alternative Minimum Tax, and the end of the "doc fix" preventing steep reductions in Medicare payments to physicians.
 As Ben Bernanke remarked at the end of February 2012:

 Under current law, on January 1, 2013, there's going to be a massive fiscal cliff of large spending cuts and tax increases.
 I hope that Congress will look at that and figure out ways to achieve the same long-run fiscal improvement without having it all happen at one date.